-However, though the Arts have been reflecting on new technologies and their impact the whole time, non-entertainment passed thinkers have been less in the limelight discussing the philosophy of our current situation.
+However, though the Arts have been reflecting on new technologies and their impact the whole time, non-entertainment based thinkers have historically been less in the limelight discussing the philosophy of our current situation.

-We have grown into a build now – think later, fail fast, disrupter, break stuff and see what works, winner takes all, (mostly) capitalist international society which doesn’t seem to have time or incentive to stop and think about where we’re going. /What are the consequences of my killer app, social platform, ad network, or AI servant?/ If, given enough resources, everything is possible, what should we bring into the world to benefit all others?
+We have grown into a build now, think later, fail fast, disrupter, break stuff and see what works, winner takes all, international capitalist (mostly) society which doesn’t seem to have time or incentive to stop and think about where we’re going. /What are the consequences of my killer app, social platform, ad network, or AI servant?
+If, given enough resources, everything is possible, what should we bring into the world to benefit all others?
 What things could be detrimental?

 Have we built a society of kids in a playground, breaking the old toys in order to create new ones, when the old toys were perfectly fine or just needed a new lick of paint.
 Should we grow up a little and ask ourselves where this is all heading?

 Should we spend time on why?

 Having an answer to why is not just hugely motivating to you and your team, but can also help you start a dialogue with the wider world.
 Spending more time on why may enable you to be more empathetic, make meaningful things, decision, and create space for less work.
 Spending more time on why may give you permission to scrap ideas, to walk out of your job, to mitigate more environmental disaster.

 Why are we making this product?
 Why does this service work like this?
 Why?!